jgmalcolm/jgmalcolm.github.io/_drafts/medschool-strategy.md

 choices needs to [account for every abnormal finding][abnormal-findings].
 There are no wasted words in these vignettes.

+**Going too fast.** The more [practice questions][qbanks] I did, the quicker I would get, but I also got sloppy.
+When I noticed myself not improving and making stupid mistakes, I had to slow myself down.

+  [qbanks]: {% post_url 2014-09-29-tactical-test-taking-skills %}#qbanks
   [abnormal-findings]: {% post_url 2014-09-29-tactical-test-taking-skills %}#abnormal-findings